onmax/go-alastria/cmd/create-alastria-id/README.md

 > Info: The Alastria ID framework is a complex specification that uses many technologies/layers.
 At least, it has the following layers: blockchain, JWTs(artifacts) and `HTTP API`.
 The official docs do not emphasize in its differences and its requirements and there is not really much documentation except for the JWTs (See [other resources](#other-resources)).
 Therefore, in this examples, there are some parts of the algorithm that are highly opinionated and others developers could implement in other ways.

+### Code

+You can check two examples on how to create new DID on Alastria:
+- [Full code](./full-example/main.go): Shows how to use `go-alastria` with tokens(`AT` and `AIC`) to send the information between entity and the new actor through any mean of communication.
+And then, it shows how to generate and send transactions to the blockchain.
+- [Only blockchain interaction](./only-blockchain/main.go): Shows only the code that is required to generates and send the transactions.
+This is a simplified version of `Full code`

 ## Other resources

 - The code in this folder is heavily based on the [official Alastria examples/CreateAlastriaID](https://github.com/alastria/alastria-identity-example/tree/master/exampleCreateAlastriaID)